Kulung language (West Chadic)

-Kulung (Wurkum) is a minor West Chadic language of Karim Lamido LGA, Taraba State, Nigeria that was recently discovered by Roger Blench.
+Kulung (Wurkum) is a minor West Chadic language of Karim Lamido LGA, Taraba State, Nigeria that was recently reported by Roger Blench.
 The language is not reported in Ethnologue or Glottolog.
 Blench (2019) gives a rough estimate of about 2,000 speakers.

 Kulung speakers consider themselves to be ethnically part of the larger Jarawan Bantu-speaking Kulung, although their language is West Chadic and related to Piya.
 The language exhibits considerable Jarawan influence but retains its Chadic character.